Zarina Diyas: Billie Jean King Cup

 Diyas did not play any match for Kazakhstan from 2012 to 2014.
 During that time, Kazakhstan remained in Zone Group I. They had a chance to be promoted to World Group II in 2014 but lost the World Group II play-off in 2013 to France.
 On her return in 2015, Diyas won all of her three singles matches.
 That was enough for Kazakhstan to win their round-robin group; however, they later lost to Japan in the playoff, missing another chance to get to the World Group II playoff.
 The next year, Diyas only played singles matches and was victorious in both of them, but it was not enough for Kazakhstan to win their round-robin group.
 Later they played against India for 5th place in Zone Group I, but didn not win the tie.
 After one year of absence, Diyas not only returned to play at Fed Cup, but also played her first doubles match there since her debut in 2009.
 Kazakhstan was the winner of their round-robin group, where Diyas won all her five matches, three in singles and two in doubles.
 Nonetheless, in the playoff of Zone Group, they lost against Japan and missed their chance to play in the World Group II playoff to potentially get to the World Group II in 2019.

 The 2019 Fed Cup was important for Diyas, being the first year when Kazakhstan advanced out of the Zone Group with Diyas as part of the team.
 In the World Group II playoff, Kazakhstan faced Great Britain.
 Diyas lost both of her singles matches, against Johanna Konta and Katie Boulter, despite winning the first set of both matches.
-In 2020, format of the Fed Cup changed, allowing Kazakhstan to be a part of the 2020 Fed Cup Qualifying Round.
+In 2020, format of the Fed Cup changed, allowing Kazakhstan to be a part of the 2020 Fed Cup qualifying round.
 Kazakhstan played against Belgium for their place in the Finals round but lost 1–3.
 Diyas had two singles match losses against Kirsten Flipkens and Elise Mertens.
 Due to the COVID-19 pandemic, the 2020 Fed Cup was forced to be split into two years, so that the 2020 Fed Cup Finals round was postponed to 2021, when it was renamed the Billie Jean King Cup.
-Kazakhstan will play against Argentina in the Billie Jean King Cup Play-offs in 2021, where the winner of the tie will advance to the 2022 Billie Jean King Cup Qualifying Round.